 The next big development in IT is blockchain, and Hewlett Packard Enterprise, like everyone else, is developing ideas for how it will work in industry.

-The Manufacturer’s Nick Peters sat down with Raphael Davison, Worldwide Director of blockchain at Hewlett Packard Enterprise (HPE).
+The Manufacturer’s Editorial Director, Nick Peters sat down with Raphael Davison, Worldwide Director of Blockchain at Hewlett Packard Enterprise (HPE).

 Raphael Davison: Many people think blockchain is Bitcoin.
 That’s not true.
 Bitcoin is a use case – a most mature use case – but it’s just one use case.
 It’s what we call blockchain 1.0, very simple.